 - A letter from his or her department supporting the return.
 The student should make this request through the department’s graduate administrator.

-Note: As each person’s situation is unique, students are urged to contact the ODGE for specific guidance regarding the content of the required letters.
-For more information, consult the medical leave section of the ODGE website.
+Note: As each person’s situation is unique, students are urged to contact the OGE for specific guidance regarding the content of the required letters.
+For more information, consult the medical leave section of the OGE website.